 Chocolate syrup, optional

 [If you add chocolate syrup] drizzle as much as you’d like into a chilled pint glass.
+I really advice you to try this recipe with Rave Coffee to make the flavor pop and adds a darker and fancy color.

 Pour your beer into the glass; Leave about 1/2 inch of room at the top.